Final Destination: Final Destination 5 (2011)

 In Final Destination 5, Sam Lawton (Nicholas D'Agosto) is on his way to a corporate retreat with his colleagues.
 While they cross the North Bay Bridge, Sam has a premonition that the bridge will collapse, killing everyone on it.
 Sam manages to persuade several of his co-workers to get off the bridge before the accident occurs, including Molly Harper (Emma Bell), Nathan Sears (Arlen Escarpeta), Peter Friedkin (Miles Fisher), Dennis Lapman (David Koechner), Olivia Castle (Jacqueline MacInnes Wood), Isaac Palmer (P. J. Byrne), and Candice Hooper (Ellen Wroe).
-After Candice and Isaac die in bizarre accidents, Sam is warned that Death is still after the survivors and told that if he wants to live he must kill someone who was never meant to die on the bridge, and claim their remaining lifespan.
-Olivia and Dennis are killed before they have a chance to save themselves, but Nathan claims the lifespan of a co-worker when he accidentally causes his death in a warehouse accident.
-Peter attempts to kill Molly, jealous that she survived instead of Candice.
-He eventually gains the lifespan of an investigating agent, but is killed by Sam before he can kill Molly.
-Sam and Molly later board a plane to Paris, which is revealed to be Flight 180 from the first film.
-When the fuselage is torn apart by the exploding engine fragments, Molly is sucked out of the plane while Sam is killed in the subsequent explosion.
-The landing gear is sent flying towards New York City and crashes into a cocktail bar, killing Nathan, since the co-worker whose life he claimed had a terminal illness and was due to die "any day now".
+After Candice and Isaac die in bizarre accidents, Sam learns that Death is targeting them for surviving the bridge collapse.
+He is also told that survival is possible by claiming the remaining lifespan of another person.
+Olivia and Dennis are killed before they can act, but Nathan unintentionally claims a co-worker's lifespan during a workplace argument.
+Peter, jealous that Molly survived instead of Candice, tries to kill her.
+He ends up taking the life of an investigating agent, gaining his lifespan, but Sam kills him before he can harm Molly.
+Later, Sam and Molly board a flight to Paris, which is revealed to be Flight 180 from the first film.
+When the engine explodes and the fuselage is torn apart, Molly is sucked out of the plane, and Sam dies in the explosion.
+Meanwhile, the landing gear crashes into a cocktail bar in New York City, killing Nathan, as the co-worker whose lifespan he claimed had a terminal illness and was expected to die "any day now".